datacentricdesign/dcd-sdk-arduino/README.md

 You can find simple example of updating property values from the example folder provided with the library.

+# Required Libraries
+Because the DCD Arduino SDK uses on other libraries as dependencies, You need to install those libraries first.

+The libraries you need to installs are:

+1. WiFiNINA: enables WiFi enabled Arduino to connect to the internet.
+2. ArduinoMqttClient: This library allows you to connect to any MQTT server and send a message as the topic.

 # Changelog

 The initial beta version 0.0.1 of the dcd-sdk-arduino library to update property value on the DCD hub.